wisecubeai/pubmed-parser/README.md

 # Build Instructions

-- This project has the JAXB libraries it needs included since they do not come bundled with the JDK anymore
-- The sample pubmed xml and dtd are in the schema/ folder
+This project has the JAXB libraries it needs included since they do not come bundled with the JDK anymore The sample pubmed xml and dtd are in the schema/ folder The final artifact is a unified/shaded/fat called pubmed-parser.jar created in the 'dist' folder

-- Run the following command to kick off a build, test and assembly of the Shaded Jar.
+Run the following command to kick off a build, test and assembly of the Shaded Jar.
-- This will create a unified/shaded/fat pubmed-parser.jar in a newly created 'dist' folder

 `./build.sh`